JunoLab/JunoDocs.jl/docs/src/devdocs/dev_install.md

 Now let's get that toolbar! https://github.com/JunoLab/atom-julia-client/blob/master/lib/package/toolbar.coffee

-hmm actually I can't be bothered to get cutting-edge versions of these, I'm just going to do the standard install from Atom.
+If you want cutting-edge versions of these you will have to repeat the above process: locate the GitHub repo & use `apm`.
+Instead let's just do the standard install from Atom:

 * `Atom -> Preferences -> install -> 'tool-bar'`   *(If it fails try a couple more times -- often for me the first attempt fails).*
   `Atom -> Julia -> Settings -> Enable Toolbar`

 * `Atom -> Preferences -> install -> 'latex-completions'`
   Check by typing `x\til` into Atom editor and it should offer `...de` auto-completion.
 Hit `TAB` and you should get `x̃`

+Of course if you find you need bleeding-edge on either of these, you can just uninstall from Atom and use `apm`.

 ---